hbshci/fhi/content/challenge/faqs.md

 1. #### Are participants supposed to solve a specific problem?

     Innovation and value creation for health care delivery can come in many shapes and sizes from process improvement and new business models to software or hardware innovations.
-As a result, we want you to tell us how your innovation has created value for patients, customers or the delivery system and why your idea will be able to transform US health care delivery.
+As a result, we want you to tell us how your innovation has created value for patients, customers or the delivery system and why your idea will be able to transform U.S. health care delivery.

 1. #### What are the benefits of participating?